 Managing your money properly means knowing what to avoid, and this is even more important when it comes to debt.
 Even one misstep can result in costly consequences, so familiarize yourself with common pitfalls so you can sidestep gracefully.

-Problem: Using High-Interest Loans
+Mistake 1: Using High-Interest Loans

 Though cash flow issues cause a lot of stress, turning to these quick fixes sets you on a risky path.
 These loans are well-advertised, with flashy signs for payday loans on every corner.
 From credit card cash advances to car title loans, getting cash quick isn’t the problem — it’s what comes after.
 The loans are easy to get but they also come with exorbitant interest rates, not to mention the high fees and penalties written into the agreements.